antonpirker/jupyter-docker/README.md

+# Jupyter Notebook on WunderPreview

-Trying to run Jupyter in a docker container.
+This runs a Jupyter Notebook in a Docker container.

-This is basically just for testing something else.
+The Notebook is password protected.

+The password is: `wunderpreview`.